 This section provides information about components that are critical for the performance of the ZOE-M8 GNSS SiPs.
 Recommended parts are selected on a data sheet basis only.

 Temperature range specifications need only be as wide as required by a particular application.
-For the purpose of this document, specifications for industrial temperature range (-40 C \dots +85 C) are provided.
+For the purpose of this document, specifications for industrial temperature range (-40 °C to +85 °C) are given.